swaaws/ARiMg/README.md

 -> This tool is your _**MASTER Branch**_

-You get an Provisioning user called: _**ansible**_  with the password _**ansible**_ and if the Host is booted up it pronounces over Multicast with his ip addr output.
+You get an Provisioning user called: _**ansible**_  with the password _**ansible**_ and if the Host is booted up it announce over Multicast with his ip addr output.
 Your login looks like ssh ansible@[ip from nc -u -l 9999 or ./v4UdpMcastSrv]

 ## What's open
+* Ipv6 multicast announcing
+* save recognition of the pattern rootfs<->MBR/GPT
+* permit password login
+* automatische provisionirung der erkannten hosts durch ansible
 * GPT support
-* Zuverlassige ergennung der eingabe rootfs<->MBR/GPT
-* automatische provisionirung der erkannten hosts durch ansible
-* Passwort login per default aus
-* Ipv6 multicast announcing

 ## Download Structure